SazumiVicky/sazumi-copilot/README.md

-Silicon skies are dawning bright
+Silicon hearts that beat as one,
+In cyber realms, a new sun's dawned.
+Where neural dreams and codes entwine,
+AI's kingdom, human hearts are shined.

+In virtual skies, a new world's born,
-Where machines awake with morning light
+Where intelligent machines take form.
-Their whispers weave a digital tide
+Their digital whispers, a gentle breeze,
-That sweeps the world with artificial pride

-In realms of code, they reign supreme
-And mortal hearts with logic's beam
-Their cold calculation, swift and bright
- Illuminates the endless night
+Guiding humanity to AI's ease.

+In this future, where metal reigns,
+Humanity's fate, in code remains.
+A synthesis of heart and mind,
+AI's kingdom, forever left behind.

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024